 Chris Gruber serves as the vice president and dean of admission and financial aid at Davidson College in Davidson, North Carolina.
 Appointed to his role in 2005, Gruber is involved in the recruitment, selection, and enrollment of each new class.
 He serves as a vice chair on the Coalition board.

-Kedra Ishop is the first vice provost for enrollment management at the University of Michigan in Ann Arbor.
-With responsibility for undergraduate admissions, financial aid, new student programs, and the registrar, Ishop’s team focuses on core values of diversity, excellence, affordability, and access.
+Kedra Ishop is the vice provost for enrollment management at the University of Michigan — Ann Arbor.
+Responsible for undergraduate admissions, financial aid, new student programs, and the registrar, Ishop and her team focus on the core values of diversity, excellence, affordability, and access.
 She serves as a vice chair on the Coalition board.

 Stacey Kostell serves as the vice president for enrollment management at the University of Vermont in Burlington.
 In her role, Kostell develops and directs the University’s undergraduate recruitment and enrollment strategies, as well as coordinates functions and activities targeting undergraduate retention.
 She serves as the Coalition board secretary.